 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 Prerequisites11238 Introduction to International Relations AND must have passed 24 credit points.

 Equivalent units8246 National Security

 Given the contemporary nature of this course there is no prescribed text.
 Students should complete the reading set for each lecture and remain up to date with current affairs by reading the newspapers, journals and web sites which cover matters related to national security.
 All of the readings are available through the Canvas site.
 They are categorised as either 'essential' or 'background'.
 As a minimum you should read the essential readings before each lesson.
 The content quizzes will be based on the Essential Readings.
 The background reading will provide extra coverage of the topic and allow you to understand the topic better.
 You will also find a range of video recordings of previous National Security Lectures which you may like to watch.
 A list of relevant internet sites will be published on the unit Canvas site.
 Students should pay attention to Canvas for any additional contemporary readings for each lecture.

 Extensions & Late submissions

 Format.
-Submit your work to Canvas in Word format to facilitate the effective communication of feedback via the use of track changes and comments inside Word.
-Please do not submit your essays in a PDF document.
+Submit your work in Canvas in Word format to facilitate the effective communication of feedback via the use of track changes and comments inside Word.
+Please do not submit your work in a PDF format.

 Special assessment requirements